 Our $225/Mo.
 Grocery Budget: What I Spent & Saved

-When buying a specific product, it can be hard to know which brand and which package is actually the best deal all around.
 This is where unit prices become your friend!
-On the shelf price tag, you should see a price per ounce or other unit of measurement.
+On the shelf price tag, you should see a price per ounce or another unit of measurement.
 Use this to quickly compare prices between brands and package sizing and get the best bang for your buck!

 PRO TIP: